brittonhayes/psych/README.md

 - **Fetching:** Retrieve therapist information from psychologytoday.com based on various criteria such as state, county, city, or zip code.
 - **Browsing:** View therapist information in the terminal in a user-friendly interface.
-- **GraphQL API:** Run a GraphQL server to query therapist data programmatically.
+- **GraphQL Playground:** Run a GraphQL server to query therapist data programmatically.

 ## Installation